i8degrees/redstone-university/.github/STYLE_GUIDE.md

 ---

-### 4. Markdown and Formatting Style
+## 4. Markdown and Formatting Style

-... *(previous content from your guide)* ...
+Consistent formatting creates a professional and readable course. *(other general rules like Emphasis, Images, etc. would go here)*

-#### Inline Code and Numbers: A Critical Standard
+### Inline Code and Numbers: A Critical Standard

-This is the most detailed formatting rule in the guide.
+This is the most detailed formatting rule.
 Its purpose is to create a clear, consistent, and professional distinction between abstract mathematical concepts, literal data values, and simple descriptive text.

 **1. Use LaTeX (`$ ... $`) for Abstract Concepts**